 With an overwhelming number of options on the market, shopping for appliances can be something of a headache — unless, of course, you go in with a plan.
-During the appliance scouting process you'll likely realize that brand new items are often outrageously priced, and begin to ask yourself, "Should I buy a refurbished appliance instead?"
+During the appliance scouting process, you'll likely realize that brand new items are often outrageously priced, and begin to ask yourself, "Should I buy a refurbished appliance instead?"
 The short answer is: It depends.
-Whichever route you choose, consider these five easy yet important refurbished appliance shopping tips, to ensure you're equipped to make the best decision for your home.

 Video of the Day

 Buy refurbished appliances for your home's low-maintenance spaces, like your garage or basement.
 A few dings on a refurbished, overflow freezer or washer and dryer will hardly be noticeable, and they'll help drive down the price.

 This is the golden rule of appliance shopping.
 Warranty periods can be significantly shorter for refurbished appliances versus brand-new appliances, but they shouldn't be too short.
 Be wary of any refurbished appliance with a short warranty period (less than 90 days), as it could be an indication that the product has limited longevity.
 Always review the warranty terms in detail prior to making a purchase, and if you're in the store, take the time to verify that all parts are in working order.

 3. Don't pay more than you have to.